wiesner-philipp/notify-fe-headless/README.md

 ## What's different from the original web app

-- No browser UI, sound, region-switcher, or auto-opening shop tabs — this is a background poller.
+- No browser UI, sound, region-switcher, or auto-opening shop tabs — this is a background poller, useful if you have a server running somewhere.
 - Telegram messages include the product URL directly instead of the maintainer's browser redirect/shop-link service, since that's tied to the hosted web app.
 - Only Telegram is supported as a notification channel (the original also played a local sound).
 - Live SKU updates are opt-in rather than always-on (see above).

-## Logs
+## Support

-Everything is logged to stdout with ISO timestamps — plug straight into `docker logs`, Loki, CloudWatch, etc.
+If this tool got you a GPU: Great!
+You can consider buying me a Coffee [ko-fi.com/philippwiesner](https://ko-fi.com/philippwiesner).
+Definitely not mandatory tho! :)